Devon Harris began teaching yoga in 2016 after her first trip to India.

 After running her own studio in Kittery, Maine, Erin moved to Portland in 2020, where she is known as a beloved “teacher’s teacher.”
 In addition to teaching yoga, she is also a massage therapist and an organic flower farmer.

-Witold Fitz-Simon has been teaching yoga since 2000,
+Witold Fitz-Simon has been teaching yoga since 2000.

-when he completed the 500-hour Advanced Studies Program at the Yoga Room Berkeley under Donald Moyer and Mary Lou Weprin.
+He has completed the 500-hour Advanced Studies Program at the Yoga Room Berkeley under Donald Moyer and Mary Lou Weprin.

 A nationally certified Alexander Technique teacher, he served on the faculty of the American Center for the Alexander Technique’s teacher training program from 2016 until its closure in 2018 and has maintained a private practice since 2014.